ninoseki/mihari/README.md

-  mihari alerts                               # Show the alerts on TheHive mihari binaryedge [QUERY]                   # BinaryEdge host search by a query mihari censys [QUERY]                       # Censys IPv4 search by a query mihari circl [DOMAIN|SHA1]                  # CIRCL passive DNS/SSL lookup by a domain / SHA1 certificate fingerprint mihari crtsh [QUERY]                        # crt.sh search by a query mihari dnpedia [QUERY]                      # DNPedia domain search by a query mihari free_text [TEXT]                     # Cross search with search engines by a free text
+  mihari alerts                               # Show the alerts on TheHive mihari binaryedge [QUERY]                   # BinaryEdge host search by a query mihari censys [QUERY]                       # Censys IPv4 search by a query mihari circl [DOMAIN|SHA1]                  # CIRCL passive DNS/SSL lookup by a domain or SHA1 certificate fingerprint mihari crtsh [QUERY]                        # crt.sh search by a query mihari dnpedia [QUERY]                      # DNPedia domain search by a query mihari free_text [TEXT]                     # Cross search with search engines by a free text